y-crdt/ypy/README.md

 1. Install [hatch](https://hatch.pypa.io/latest/install/) (`python -m pip install hatch`)
 2. Create a development build of the library

-Make sure to `unset CONDA_PREFIX` if you are in a conda environment.
+*Make sure to `unset CONDA_PREFIX` if you are in a conda environment.
+If `hatch` is not found on your PATH, you can run `python -m hatch` instead*
 ```
-python -m hatch run maturin develop
+hatch run maturin develop
 ```

 ## Tests